ansiblejunky/ansible-configuration-drift/README.md

-# Ansible Configuration Validation Demo
+# Ansible Compliance and Configuration Drift Demo

 Example of using Ansible handlers to raise an error when configuration drift or noncompliance occurs.